smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 14 - The Hungry Dark.md

 The Queen was silent for a long time.
 Outside, the palace bled and no one came to help.
 Inside, two women sat with the weight of impossible questions.

-Finally: "I don't know.
+She finally answered: "I don't know.
 But the fact that you're alive suggests it might be."

 ---